-Built by Arno Motor Co at Dale Street, Coventry, and later at Court 33, 85-87 Gosford Street Coventry, and then at Lamb Stree, Coventry, between 1906 to 1915.
+Built by Arno Motor Co at Dale Street, Coventry, and later at Court 33, 85-87 Gosford Street Coventry, and then at Lamb Street, Coventry, between 1906 and 1915.

 1908 Long, low single cylinder models were exhibited at the Stanley show.
 These had their own 3hp or 3½ h.p. engines, a rear-mounted chain-driven Bosch magneto and a carburettor by either Amac or B and B. Around this time they supplied machines to Gamages who sold them under their own name.

 1912 Listed in Spennell's at Gosford St (Tel.
 339), Coventry.

 1912 Those two models were joined by a 2¼ hp lightweight and a 3½ hp TT version - a basic direct-belt driven machine.

 1914 The marque took the name Red Arno after the TT model was given a red finish.
 Both 3½ hp and and 4½ hp were available for a couple of years.